BeyondNormAravind/BeyondNormAravind/README.md

 😄 Pronouns: He/Him

 ⚡ Fun fact: I enjoy experimenting with new recipes in my free time and have a knack for creating fusion dishes that combine different culinary traditions.

-Use the above information and create a best resume in the format of html with good CSS and bootstrap